Mazotis/ffmpeg-on-clear-linux/README.md

 On first launch, go into ```Settings -> Appearance -> Customize fonts``` and change the default fonts to your liking.
 These look great: Standard font ```Noto Sans```, Serif font ```Noto Serif```, and Sans-serif font ```Noto Sans```.

 Optionally, go into ```Settings -> Additional settings -> System``` and disable "Use hardware acceleration when available".
-This is helpful if the GPU is lacking or you want the desktop to remain fluid while watching a video, which the GPU is handling along with desktop composition.
+Like with other Chromium-based browsers, this is helpful if the GPU is lacking or you want the desktop to remain fluid while watching a video, which the GPU is handling along with desktop composition.

 ```
 $ ./run-brave.sh